Waterworld Future Planning

 Re: "We also need to make sure Waterworld’s facilities, such as the changerooms, meet appropriate standards for inclusive use."
 Can you explain what you mean by "meet appropriate standards for inclusive use" and how might any project address these standards?
 Thanks in advance

-Russell asked about 2 years ago
+Russell asked over 2 years ago

 Good morning Russell,